- Purchase the complete Expat Arrivals Oslo Guide (PDF)

 Norwegians treasure their weekends and rarely work on Saturday and Sunday unless they work in retail or in emergency health services.
 Many Norwegians have holiday homes in the mountains, on the coast, or both.
 Plenty also have boats.

 Weekends are a great time to enjoy those luxuries with family or friends, or even alone.
 One may be invited to a colleague’s hytte (cabin).
-This is an honour and a privilege that should not be missed.
+This is an honour and a privilege that should not be passed up on.

 There are so many choices of what to do and where to go on weekend breaks.
 It is recommended that one leaves before 3pm on a Friday in order to avoid traffic as there are only a few major roads leaving the city.
 Trains and buses are another possibility and go most places.

-Spend the weekend hiking through this wild, forested park and stop to camp along the way, in tents or at any of the numerous cabins located throughout the park.
+Spend the weekend hiking through this wild, forested park and stop to camp along the way, in tents or at any of the numerous cabins dotted throughout the park.
 Trails are marked.

 Kiel is a popular destination on the Color Line ferry.
 It departs from the dock at Vika, west of Oslo centre.

 A quaint fishing town with typical Norwegian homes, nice boutiques and a Santa Museum.
-On the coast one can reach Drøbak by bus or ferry, but only in the warmer months.
+Situated on the coast, one can reach Drøbak by bus or ferry, but only in the warmer months.

 Tønsberg and Verdens Ende

 An hour west of Oslo on the coast lies Tønsberg, a city popular for its great weather, laid-back lifestyle and Nøtterøy golf course.
-Verdens Ende, literally “The end of the world”, lies at the southern tip of the island of Tjøme, 16 miles (26km) south of Tønsberg.
+Verdens Ende, 'The end of the world', lies at the southern tip of the island of Tjøme, 16 miles (26km) south of Tønsberg.
 This outcropping is well known for its beautiful scenery, small islands, fishing, swimming and dramatic views.

 Risør in Sørlandet